cryptobuks1/Crown-PHP-Tools/README.md

 ## "getnewaddress.php" Function
 This function has two uses.
 If you would like a user to just get a random address then user the function without wordpress features.
 If you would like to generate another account address for the logged in user then use the wordpress function.

+## "listtransactions.php" Function
+For non wordpress use, this function will show the last 50 transactions made from the admin/owerner wallet.
+For wordpress use, this function shows the logged in user their last n number of transactions.